Jane Addams: Teaching

 Addams kept up her heavy schedule of public lectures around the country, especially at college campuses.
 In addition, she offered college courses through the Extension Division of the University of Chicago.
 She declined offers from the university to become directly affiliated with it, including an offer from Albion Small, chair of the Department of Sociology, of a graduate faculty position.
 She declined in order to maintain her independent role outside of academia.
 Her goal was to teach adults not enrolled in formal academic institutions, because of their poverty and/or lack of credentials.
 Furthermore, she wanted no university controls over her political activism.

 Addams was appointed to serve on the Chicago Board of Education.
 Addams was a charter member of the American Sociological Society, founded in 1905.
 She gave papers to it in 1912, 1915, and 1919.
 She was the most prominent woman member during her lifetime.

-Relationships

-Generally, Addams was close to a wide set of other women and was very good at eliciting their involvement from different classes in Hull House's programs.
-Nevertheless, throughout her life Addams did have romantic relationships with a few of these women, including Mary Rozet Smith and Ellen Starr.
-Her relationships offered her the time and energy to pursue her social work while being supported emotionally and romantically.
-From her exclusively romantic relationships with women, she would most likely be described as a lesbian in contemporary terms, similar to many leading figures in the Women's International League for Peace and Freedom of the time.
+Death